The manifestly gauge-invariant spectrum of the Minimal Supersymmetric Standard Model: A pure Weak-Higgs(ino) model

 \subsection{Setup}

-We now consider the MSSM subsector consisting only of the two Higgs $H_{u,d}$ and their superpartners $\higgsino_{u,d}$, and the $SU(2)_L\times U(1)_Y$ gauge supermultiplets of the $W$ bosons and $B$ boson together with the winos $\wino$ and bino $\ino{B}$.
-Thus the superpotential~\eqref{eq:superpotential_MSSM} contains only the last term.
+We now consider the MSSM subsector consisting only of the two Higgs $H_{u,d}$ and their superpartners $\higgsino_{u,d}$, and the $SU(2)_L$ gauge supermultiplets of the $W$ bosons together with the winos $\wino$.
+Thus, the superpotential~\eqref{eq:superpotential_MSSM} contains only the last term.
 This yields the scalar potential part

 The parameter $m_{ud}^2$ can always be chosen to be real by redefining either of the Higgs fields to absorb its phase~\cite{Gunion:1984yn}.
-The parameters $\mu$ and $M_2$ are chosen real to avoid additional CP violations~\cite{aitchison_2007,Martin:1997ns}.
+The parameters $\mu$ and $M_2$ are chosen real to avoid additional CP violations~\cite{Aitchison:2007fn,Martin:1997ns}.